 In preparing compost and/or mulch piles, care should be taken to reduce the potential for spontaneous combustion.
 Placing chipped or ground organic debris into piles can result in rapid microbial decomposition that generates heat and volatile gases.
 Temperatures in large piles containing readily degradable debris can rise to greater than 160°F, increasing the chance of spontaneous combustion.

-Spontaneous combustion is more likely in large, dense piles under dry, windy conditions, because of a greater possibility of volatile gases building up in the piles and being ignited by the high temperatures.
-In order for volatile gases to escape from the piles, windrows shall not exceed a height of 6 feet and a width of 10 feet.
-These piles shall not be compacted.
-Smoking should only be allowed in designated areas well away from the combustible material.

-Turning piles when temperatures reach 160°F can also reduce the potential for spontaneous combustion by allowing accumulated heat and gases to escape and for the contents of the pile to cool.
+Spontaneous combustion is more likely in large, dense piles of debris under dry, windy conditions.
+Maintaining windrows with a height of less than 6 feet and a base width of less than 10 feet provides greater surface area for dissipation of heat and volatile gases, thereby minimizing the risks of spontaneous combustion.
+Site must take all necessary measures to prevent combustion of materials.
+Turning piles when temperatures reach 160°F can also reduce the potential for spontaneous combustion by allowing accumulated heat and gases to escape.
 Turning piles when temperatures decline can restore microbial activity and composting temperatures.
 Optimal moisture should be maintained to reduce combustibility.
 As a rule, optimal moisture is obtained when squeezing a handful of material yields a drop or two of water.

 Shredded leafy debris will decompose more rapidly and retain more heat than wood chips.
-Sufficient wood chips or other bulky material should be mixed with leafy material to ensure rapid diffusion of heat and gases during the early stages of decomposition.
+Sufficient wood chips or other bulky materials should be mixed with leafy material to ensure rapid diffusion of heat and gases during the early stages of decomposition.
+The ideal ratio of carbon (wood chips) to nitrogen (green materials) in a compost pile is about 30:1.
+A pile with that balance of materials will decompose steadily, and yield nutrient-rich compost.

-Large piles or windrows should be located away from wooded areas, power lines and structures.
-They should be accessible to firefighting equipment, if a fire were to occur.
-Efforts should be made to avoid driving or operating heavy equipment on large piles because the compaction will increase the amount of heat buildup, which could increase the possibility of spontaneous combustion.
+Large piles or windrows should be located away from wooded areas, power lines, bridges, and other structures.
+The site should be accessible to firefighting equipment, if a fire were to occur.

-See Section X.BB above regarding the emerald ash borer and the Formosan termite.
+See Section X.BB above regarding the quarantines for the emerald ash borer and other plant pests.